 Jacqueline Berke, Director Emerita

-Jacqueline Berke, Professor of English Emerita and Co-Director of the Center for Holocaust Study, has taught literature and writing in both the College of Liberal Arts and the Graduate School at Drew and served as Director of the Writing Program from 1965 to 1985.
+Jacqueline Berke, Professor Emerita of English at Drew University, is the founding Director Emerita of the Center for Holocaust Study.
+At Drew, she taught literature and writing in both the College of Liberal Arts and the Graduate School at Drew and served as Director of the Writing Program from 1965 to 1985.
 She is the author of a rhetoric text Berke’s Twenty Questions for the Writer (Harcourt Brace, 6th edition, 1996), widely used in freshman composition classes throughout the country.
-She has also served as research director, consultant, and coordinator of a series of writing-related research projects such as the federally funded “Project English” (1965) and a computer centered composition “experiment” sponsored by the N.J.
+She also served as research director, consultant, and coordinator of a series of writing-related research projects such as the federally funded “Project English” (1965) and a computer centered composition “experiment” sponsored by the N.J.
 Department of Higher Education (1985).

 Yasmin Acosta, Coordinator

 Yasmin Acosta earned a B.A. in English literature from Rutgers University with a minor in psychology and earned a Master’s degree in the Arts & Letters program (concentration in literary studies) at Drew University.
 She will begin the Master’s program in History & Culture in the fall of 2017.